Top of the page

 You will have a bandage over the skin graft.
 The area may be sore for 1 to 2 weeks.
 Keep the area of the skin graft dry while it heals, unless your doctor gives you other instructions.
 If possible, prop up the area of your body that has the skin graft.
 Keeping it raised will reduce swelling and fluid buildup that can cause problems with the graft.
 You also will have a bandage on the donor site.

 Try to avoid getting sunlight on the skin graft for several months.
 This helps to prevent a permanent change of colour in the grafted skin.
-Also, avoid exercise that stretches the skin graft for at least 3 weeks after surgery, unless your doctor gives you other instructions.
+And for at least 3 weeks after surgery, avoid exercise that stretches the skin graft, unless your doctor gives you other instructions.

 If the graft was placed on your legs, arms, hands, or feet, you may need physiotherapy to prevent scar tissue from limiting your movement.
 This therapy is very important.
 It may involve wearing splints and doing stretches and range-of-motion exercises.
 These may be painful, but they help you to heal properly.

 It may take months for you to regain some feeling in the grafted area.
 The feeling will be different than it was before your injury.